Tiyasa0407/New/README.md

 # New
-This is my first get repository
+This is my first Git repository
+Author - Tiyasa Kundu